Tuesday, September 3, 2024

 AN OAXACAN ADVENTURE

-I spent two relaxing weeks last year over Christmas in Oaxaca and it was a chance for my husband and me to fine tune my dining list, try some new places and cross some off my list.
-And I tweaked my schedule for my last tour to Oaxaca in which I just returned from and which I was so excited about: new restaurants, a few more stops on the side trips including one to Etla and much more...
-Everyone had the best time!
+After leading numerous tours to Oaxaca and spending two relaxing weeks over Christmas with my husband, it was time to fine tune my dining list, try some new places and cross some off my list.
+I also tweaked my schedule from my last tour to Oaxaca for I have included some new restaurants, a few more stops on the side trips including one to Etla and much more...

 The main plaza, the zocalo, is one of the most spectacular in all of Mexico with its gazebo that usually has a marimba band playing in it at night, vibrant cafes and restaurants lining the plaza on the main and second floor, the Cathedral on one side, town's people visiting...

-We will be staying right in the heart of the historic center of Oaxaca City at the colonial Hotel Parador San Miguel.
+We will be staying right in the heart of the historic center of Oaxaca City at the colonial Hotel Parador San Miguel, located just two blocks from the zocalo.

 One morning we will explore Monte Alban,